To travel on Marin Access Paratransit, you must meet one of the following criteria:

 - If you wish to change your destination, you must call the reservation office at least one day prior to your trip to see if a change can be accommodated.

-The one-way fare for travel within the paratransit service area within Marin County is an exact fare of $2.00 (cash or ticket) payable at time of boarding.
-Drivers do not sell ticket booklets or carry change.
+The one-way fare for travel within the paratransit service area within Marin County is an exact fare of $3.00 payable at time of boarding.
+Drivers do not carry change.

-One-way intercounty paratransit fares are based on a system of zones.
+One-way regional paratransit fares are based on a system of zones.
 The exact fare depends upon the length of the trip and the fare zone (zones 1-6) in which it begins and ends.
 These zones are the same ones used by Golden Gate Transit for their regional fixed-route transit fares.
-For an intercounty zone map and corresponding paratransit fares, click here.
+For a regional zone map and corresponding paratransit fares, click here; the fare table does not include extended fares in San Francisco and Sonoma Counties for trips beyond our service area.
+If you are traveling to these areas, contact a scheduler for the exact fare.
+Please be advised that there are annual planned fare increases for regional trips on July 1 of each calendar year through 2023.